Home Page > Supplementary Information > Signal Aspect Sequences

 |Fig. 6: Four-Aspect Colour Light Signals.|

-The experimental speed signalling installed at Mirfield in 1932 included a fifth aspect, yellow over green.
+The experimental speed signalling brought into use at Mirfield in July 1932 included a fifth aspect, yellow over green.
 Preceding a double yellow aspect, the yellow over green aspect meant "attention - pass second signal at restricted speed".
 This extra cautionary aspect allowed the signals to be spaced even more closely together.
 Although the yellow over green aspect was to be discontinued, a sequence with consecutive double yellow aspects could be used when signals needed to be closely spaced.

 Figure 7 also illustrates the use of red marker lights, which were a feature of the Mirfield scheme and three other contemporary colour light signalling installations on the LMS.
 The primary purpose of the marker light was to identify the signals as being within 'multiple-aspect colour light signal' territory (where every signal acts as a distant signal for the one ahead).
-In some installations, the marker light was only illuminated when the signal was displaying 'danger'.
+After a few years of operation, the marker lights were altered so as to be illuminated only when the corresponding signal was at 'danger'.

 |Fig. 7: Five-Aspect Colour Light Signals (with marker lights).|

-In 1988, existing four-aspect signals between Peterborough and Stoke Tunnel on the East Coast Main Line were modified to cater for special test runs of the new Class 91 electric trains at 140 m.p.h.
-The signal spacing did not provide sufficient braking distance between the double yellow and red aspects for trains approaching at speeds in excess of 125 m.p.h.
+In May 1988, most of the existing four-aspect signals on the Fast lines between Peterborough and Stoke Tunnel on the East Coast Main Line were modified to cater for special test runs of the new Class 91 electric trains at 140 mph.
+The signal spacing did not provide sufficient braking distance between the double yellow and red aspects for trains approaching at speeds in excess of 125 mph.
 The solution was to introduce a flashing green aspect as an indication that the next signal was showing either flashing green or steady green.
-For the test trains, a flashing green aspect gave authority to exceed 125 m.p.h., and a steady green meant reduce speed to 125 m.p.h.
+For the test trains, a flashing green aspect gave authority to exceed 125 mph, and a steady green meant reduce speed to 125 mph.
 For all other trains, a flashing green means the same as a steady green.

 |Fig. 8: Flashing Green Aspect.|